 - 1. End-user must provide an electronic copy of their logo for creation of pre-adverse and adverse action letters. - 2.
-End-user must notify CSI to request distribution of pre-adverse and adverse action letters to consumer. - 3.
-End-user must notify CSI to request distribution of adverse action letter after receiving the results of a reinvestigation if End-user still intends to take adverse action against the consumer. - 4.
-All notifications must be via email at compliance@creativeservices.com. - o All notifications must include consumer's (i) Name and Address; and (ii) specific notice of state where consumer resides and state will consumer will be working.
+End-user must notify the background check vendor to request distribution of pre-adverse and adverse action letters to consumer. - 3.
+End-user must notify the background check vendor to request distribution of adverse action letter after receiving the results of a reinvestigation if End-user still intends to take adverse action against the consumer. - 4.
+All notifications must be via email at compliance@creativeservices.com. - o All notifications must include consumer's (i) Name and Address; and (ii) specific notice